Squirrel: Characteristics

 Squirrels are generally small animals, ranging in size from the African pygmy squirrel and least pygmy squirrel at 10-14 cm in total length and just 12-26 g in weight, to the Bhutan giant flying squirrel at up to 1.27 m in total length, and several marmot species, which can weigh 8 kg or more.
-Squirrels typically have slender bodies with very long very bushy tails and large eyes.
+Squirrels typically have slender bodies with long, bushy tails and large eyes.
 In general, their fur is soft and silky, though much thicker in some species than others.
 The coat color of squirrels is highly variable between—and often even within—species.

-In most squirrel species, the hind limbs are longer than the fore limbs, while all species have either four or five toes on each foot.
+In most squirrel species, the hind limbs are longer than the forelimbs, while all species have either four or five toes on each foot.
 The feet, which include an often poorly developed thumb, have soft pads on the undersides and versatile, sturdy claws for grasping and climbing.
-Tree squirrels, unlike most mammals, can descend a tree head-first.
+Tree squirrels, unlike most mammals, can descend a tree headfirst.
 They do so by rotating their ankles 180 degrees, enabling the hind feet to point backward and thus grip the tree bark from the opposite direction.